UniversalDependencies/docs/_2016-09-05--06-prague/features.md

 * Yoav has argued that `Definite=Red` is a rather weird way of marking of what is otherwise called the construct state.
 Any better solution?
 * `Negative` either rename to `Polarity` (and keep values `Pos` and `Neg`), or keep the name but use only one value `Yes`.
 Positive polarity is rarely marked morphologically, isn't it?
 So `Negative=Pos` probably just marks words that can take the negative morpheme but do not have it.
 This value is currently used in 13 treebanks.
 * TO DISCUSS: Is there a better solution than `NumType=Gen`?
 What is `NumType=Pers` in Irish?
 (Defined but not used.)
+* TO DISCUSS: `VerbForm=Trans`: Transgressive is a term that comes from Slavic languages and even there it is rare (Czech and Sorbian; other Slavic languages have the form too, but do not call it transgressive).
+English literature on Slavic languages sometimes uses the term _gerund_ but it is absolutely confusing and unsuitable because it is similar neither in form nor in function to the form we mark `VerbForm=Ger` in English and Spanish (and BTW these are also quite different from each other, but at least Spanish has the term _gerundio_ as its own, not only as English translation).
+More neutral terms are adverbial participle or _converb_, so I would suggest to rename it to `VerbForm=Conv`.

 ## Adding new values to existing features